werzl/QA-Interview-Questions/README.md

 - Book a demo link link added to left panel to link to glasswall website
 - Write some test cases (preferably in Gherkin) for the following User story.

-#### User Story: Trial mode of cleanroom

-#### AC:
-Sample files supporting main file types and example archives and folders included that can be dragged into the drop zone
-Limits:
-	Limited to 20 files at a time
-	Each file capped at 5mb
-	Breaching either limit gives an error screen and flags if one or both have been breached Upgrade link in file drop area takes you to glasswall website Book a demo link link added to left panel to link to glasswall website

 ## Exercise 2
 2nd part - Perform some exploratory testing from the above User story.